openpnp/openpnp/GcodeAsyncDriver.md

 ## Using the GcodeAsyncDriver instead of the GcodeDriver
 ___
 **Caution**: Be aware that using asynchronous drivers changes the behavior of the machine.
 There is no longer a strict ping-pong between OpenPnP and the controller(s).
-Things will now happen in parallel, this is **especially critical, if you are using multiple controllers**.
-They no longer wait for each other, unless explicitly told to.
-Be careful when testing the machine for the first times, including the homing cycle.
+Things will now happen in parallel, even between multiple controllers.
+Be careful when testing the machine for the first few times, including the homing cycle.
 For initial migration, it is recommended to switch off **Home after Enable** in the Machine:

 ![Home after enable off](https://user-images.githubusercontent.com/9963310/96225353-3f345180-0f91-11eb-9d10-db23fc4418f5.png)